John W. Johnston

 John Warfield Johnston (September 9, 1818 – February 27, 1889) was an American lawyer and politician from Abingdon, Virginia.
 He served in the Virginia State Senate, and represented Virginia in the United States Senate when the state was readmitted after the American Civil War.
 He was a United States Senator for 13 years.
 In national politics, he was a Democrat.

-Johnston had been ineligible to serve in Congress because of the Fourteenth Amendment, which forbade anyone who had sworn allegiance to the United States and subsequently sided with the Confederacy during the Civil War from holding public office.
-However, his restrictions were removed at the suggestion of the Freedmen's Bureau when he aided a sick and dying former slave after the War.
-He was the first person who had sided with the Confederacy to serve in the United States Senate.
+Initially declared ineligible to serve in Congress because of the Fourteenth Amendment because he had sided with the Confederacy during the Civil War, he was seated after the Freedmen's Bureau declared he helped a sick and dying former slave after the conflict.
+Senator Johnston became the first former Confederate to serve in the United States Senate.